Advocates want WSIB to reverse nearly decade-old policy on pre-existing conditions | CBC News

 Abu-Zeyada had a similar fall at the same grocery store in November 2008 and took a few months off at the time.
 She then had to have surgery that spring.

 She has retained a lawyer to fight the WSIB's denial of her claim.
-She says while a brace stabilizes her knee, she remains in constant pain and expects to have another surgery.
+She said while a brace stabilizes her knee, she remains in constant pain and expects to have another surgery.

+"It has been a torture for me sleeping the night," she said.

 "I really want to be like Sabreen, who [I] was ... a year ago."